 The World’s Densest Air Quality Measurement System

-A new kind of dense air quality measurement system – the first of its kind in the world – that supplements the existing network has been built in the Helsinki Metropolitan Area.
-The more regionally comprehensive data is used to develop measures that improve air quality.
-The data collected is available for everyone’s use.
+A dense air quality measurement system – the first of its kind in the world – that supplements the existing network was built in the Helsinki metropolitan area.
+The accurate measurement system helps improve air quality and create new business that is climate-friendly and environmentally friendly.

 What is it all about

 More regionally accurate air quality data enables effective new measures for reducing emissions and their harmful effects.
 Solutions that reduce urban citizens’ exposure to air pollution can be built on open data.

 New applications that utilise air quality data improve people’s everyday lives and quality of life.
 The system enables applications for improving air quality and avoiding air pollution.